Aligning the Spectrum: Hybrid Graph Pre-training and Prompt Tuning across Homophily and Heterophily: Methodology

 \subsection{Hybrid Spectral Pre-training}

-In Equation \ref{equation:tem_1}, graph filters generate representations seen as different spectral views.
-In pre-training, we train these filters using self-supervised tasks.
-Building on \cite{chen2024polygcl}, which uses local-global contrastive learning \cite{velickovic2019deep} to align low- and high-pass views, we extend this to multiple spectral views.
+The hybrid backbone generates diverse spectral representations $\mathbf{Z}^k$.
+To initialize these filters and learn their effective integration, we employ self-supervised contrastive learning.
+Building on previous work \cite{chen2024polygcl}, which uses local-global contrastive learning \cite{velickovic2019deep} to align low- and high-frequency views, we extend this to multiple spectral views.
 We perform contrastive learning between node embeddings in different views (as local patches) and integrated graph embeddings (as global summaries), as shown in the upper part of Figure \ref{figs:framework}.

-To obtain the global summaries, we first integrate node representations from different spectral views.
-Given the spectral distribution diversity in feature dimensions, we generate the integrated embedding for each node using an element-wise weighted sum:
+To derive the global summary, we first integrate node representations from different spectral views.
+Since the spectral distribution diversity across feature dimensions, we employ an element-wise weighted sum to fuse the views adaptively: